Ward of Court

 When is Wardship / Ward of Court not needed?

-An application is not needed if the person that has lost their capacity has previously made an Enduring Power of Attorney that can be registered by the appointed Attorneys and used to avoid the wardship process.
-This process allows authority to be transferred to the Attorneys.
+If someone has already created an Enduring Power of Attorney, they don’t need to apply.
+The appointed attorneys can register and use it to bypass the wardship process.
+This approach transfers authority to the attorneys directly.
 It is important to note that a Power of Attorney does not have the same legal effect as an Enduring Power of Attorney and all authority transferred under a Power of Attorney ceases once the person loses their capacity.

 Who can be made a Ward of Court?